aldonadi/cs340_projecttwo/README.md

 ### Server Connection and Authentication

 The main Python file `aac_crud_driver.py` contains some (hopefully) reasonable default values for MongoDB server hostname, port, username, etc. It assumes a locally-hosted MongoDB at the default port.
-To configure this, along with credentials, you have two
-options: you can specify them in a dict you pass to the constructor, or put them in a `db.yml` file that is in the same directory as `aac_crud_driver.py`.
+To reconfigure this and supply your own credentials, there are two options: you can specify them in a dict you pass to the constructor, or put them in a `db.yml` file that is in the same directory as `aac_crud_driver.py`.

-#### Specifying in the constructor
+#### Option 1: Specifying in the constructor

 ```python
 shelter = AnimalShelter(